Money Calculator

 Lumpsum is very large vs monthly SIP ability

-If you have ₹10 lakh and your SIP capacity is ₹10,000/month, lumpsum compounding dominates.
-The total SIP investment over 10 years (₹12L) barely exceeds the starting lumpsum.
+If you have ₹10 lakh and your SIP capacity is ₹10,000/month, lumpsum compounding dominates in the early years.
+The total SIP investment over a few years barely exceeds the starting lumpsum.

 You have high risk tolerance and market knowledge